 I'm telling you, you're in this.

-And he said, How do you know?
+And he said, how do you know?

 How do you know?

-That's when I I knew I was right at that point.
+I knew I was right at that point.

 Yeah.

-Well, I had I had the same feeling.
+Well, I had the same feeling.

-We had Chris and I actually went across Wisconsin that Saturday and in rural Wisconsin, there were hundreds of Trump signs and literally zero for Hillary.
+And in rural Wisconsin, there were hundreds of Trump signs and literally zero for Hillary.

 It was over.